kurt-mueller-osumc/dotnet-amd64/readme.md

-# Dotnet & Emulating linux/amd64 on a Macbook Pro
+# Emulating linux/amd64 dotnet images on a Macbook Pro

 This repository contains a simple dotnet project and Dockerfile.
 It's meant to demonstrate that commands like `dotnet restore` & `dotnet build` fail (i.e. they simply hang) when attempting to emulate `linux/amd64` on a `arm64` architecture (i.e. Macs).